I love my French press and the coffee it produces but no one really enjoys cleaning it out afterwards.

-Once I’m ready to wash the french press I just add water to the pot and swirl it around to get the coffee grounds off the walls and then pour it directly into the paper towel sitting in the strainer.
+Once I’m ready to wash the French press I just add water to the carafe and I swirl it around to get the coffee grounds off the walls.
+Then I pour it directly into the paper towel sitting in the strainer – slowly of course.

 This one motion eliminates probably 90% or more of the grounds from the press pot.
-You can then do it again to remove the rest or simply choose to wash the rest of the grind down the drain.
+You can then do it again to remove the rest of the used coffee grind from the French press or you can simply choose to wash the rest of the grind down the drain.

-At this point the paper towel can simply be lifted from the small strainer to be thrown directly into the compost or the trash can if you’re not a gardener.
+At this point the paper towel can simply be lifted from the small strainer to be thrown directly into the compost bin or into the trash can if you’re not a gardener.

 What I like about this method is that the small mesh strainer is extremely handy to have in the kitchen anyway.
 Many of you might already have one on hand – I did.
 We use it for straining pasta all the time.

-And if you don’t have one on hand they are super cheap and you’ll end up finding lots of different ways to use them in the kitchen.
+And if you don’t have a mesh strainer on hand they are super cheap on Amazon and you’ll end up finding lots of different ways to use them in the kitchen.